rust-lang/rust/src/rustc/README.txt

 The 3 central data structures:
 ------------------------------

-#1: syntax/ast.rs defines the AST.
+#1: ../librustsyntax/ast.rs defines the AST.
 The AST is treated as immutable
-    after parsing despite containing some mutable types (hashtables and such).
-There are three interesting details to know about this
-    structure:
+    after parsing, but it depends on mutable context data structures (mainly hash maps) to give it meaning.

       - Many -- though not all -- nodes within this data structure are wrapped in the type spanned<T>, meaning that the front-end has